 Go figure.
-Now this discussion emanated, as things like this often do, from some stuff on my show that morning.
+Now this discussion emanated, as things like this often do, from stuff on my show that morning.
 It seems that a local attorney - Kevin Smith, who was on WJOB on Friday morning - had turned down a game 7 ticket in Anaheim from his brother, Matt "Money" Smith, the big LA sportstalk host guy.
 In with the ticket, of course, was a free place to stay, transportation from the airport, free food and drink and so forth.
 In other words, it wasn't gonna cost Kevin Smith anything but 25,000 United miles to fly to LA for the evening.
 Plus, he'd be going with his brother to sit in celebrity row and attend celebrity parties, if he so chose.

-It's not that I'm not injected in to the story.
 As we sat on the rooftop plotting to drive straight from the rooftop to Ohare to fly to LAX, I texted Matt Money during his show to tell him of the price differential and that a bunch of Region Rats were on a rooftop trying to figure out a way to see game 7 on Saturday night in Anaheim.

 To make a long story short, I wound up driving back to Indiana with wife Alexis, daughter Jeanie, and station manager Debbie Wargo.
 Before that, though, we did walk across Clark Street to Bernie's, where we sat near the back bar to let the traffic bleed out before trekking across Chicago.
 And a weird thing happened - I ran in to some guys I used to work with on the floor of the Chicago Board of Trade.

 "I'll join you guys out there in a few minutes," I tell them.
-And that's cuz I'm in a conversation with a guy I used to trade with.
+I'm in a conversation with a guy I used to trade with.
 He tells me that he's left the Board of Trade and that he lost X amount in real estate and Y amount with a couple of restaurants but that he still has Z amount left and that he travels around mostly and that he's leaving for Europe on Monday.
 Good enough.

 Then I talk to another Board of Trade guy - let's call him Mr. Outtrade because he had a lot of miscues on the floor - and he told me that his wife left him after he had an affair with their gardener but that he invested X amount with a former floor trader who runs a hedge fund so he has Y left, which is enough to send all his seven kids to private school, high school and college.